Chicago/vision-zero-dashboard/README.md

 There are a wide variety of ways this information could be communicated, and technologies that could be used.
 We feel that it would be best to begin with open source software and open data.
 The most relevant data that we would want to communicate is already publicly available on the open data portal: https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if

 The data sets include crash, vehicle, and person information reported into our eCrash system.
-These data sets are updated on a daily basis.
+These data sets are updated daily.

 We are also working with IDOT to determine how we can incorporate data for prior years so that we can accurately measure progress toward goals, and identify trends.